Analysis of a finite element method for second order uniformly elliptic PDEs in non-divergence form: Introduction

 \item[(I)] \textbf{$A$ can be discontinuous but $\gamma A$ dominated by $I_{d}$ where $\gamma$ is a positive weight function}.
-In \cite{SmearsSuli2013}, authors introduced and analyzed a Discontinuous Galerkin (DG) method for (\ref{nondiv_pde_original}).
-The main assumptions are the coefficients $A$ is dominated by $I_{d}$ after being multiplied by a positive weight function $\gamma$ (Cord{\`{e}}s condition) and the domain $\Omega$ is convex.
+In \cite{SmearsSuli2013}, Smears and S\"uli introduced and analyzed a Discontinuous Galerkin (DG) method for (\ref{nondiv_pde_original}).
+The main assumptions are the coefficients $A$ is dominated by $I_{d}$ after being multiplied by a positive weight function $\gamma$ (Cordes condition) and the domain $\Omega$ is convex.
 The stability and optimal rate of convergence in discrete $H^{2}$-norm were proven in \cite{SmearsSuli2013}.
 Following this direction, there are several papers \cite{BHW2021,Gallistl1,Wu2021}.
-The technique in \cite{SmearsSuli2013} has been extended to the HJB equation (\ref{hjb_eqs_original}) in \cite{SmearsSuli2014,Gallistl2,Wu2021} but with assumption that $A^{\alpha} \in C^{0}(\overline{\Omega}\times \Lambda)$ and the index set $\Lambda$ is a compact metric space.
-It seems that numerical methods along this direction may only be able to obtain optimal rate of convergence with respect to discrete $H^{2}$-type norm ($p=2$).
+The technique in \cite{SmearsSuli2013} has been extended to the HJB equation (\ref{hjb_eqs_original}) in \cite{SmearsSuli2014,Gallistl2,Wu2021}.
+It is not clear how to prove optimal rate of convergence in discrete $W^{2,p}$-norm ($p\neq 2$) for this kind of numerical method.

 \item[(II)] \textbf{$A$ is globally continuous}.
-In \cite{FHM2017}, authors introduced and analyzed a $C^{0}$-conforming DG method for (\ref{nondiv_pde_original}).
+In \cite{FHM2017}, Feng, Hennings and Neilan introduced and analyzed a $C^{0}$-conforming DG method for (\ref{nondiv_pde_original}).
 The main assumptions are $A \in C^{0}(\overline{\Omega})$ and the domain $\Omega$ has $C^{1,1}$ boundary.
-They followed the approach in \cite[Chapter~$9$]{GT01} to prove that their numerical method could achieve stability and optimal rate of convergence in discrete $W^{2,p}$-norm for any $1 < p < +\infty$.
+They followed the approach in \cite[Chapter~$9$]{GT01} to prove that their numerical method achieves stability and optimal rate of convergence in discrete $W^{2,p}$-norm for any $1 < p < +\infty$.
 However, this numerical method and its variant - a DG method in \cite{FNS1} can not deal with discontinuous coefficients $A$, since they have the jump of $A\nabla u_{h}$ along mesh interfaces ($u_{h}$ is the numerical solution).
 Therefore, the numerical methods in \cite{FHM2017,FNS1} can not be applied for the HJB equation (\ref{hjb_eqs_original}).